 That’s almost $700 worth of party supplies for your little girl!!

 THIS GIVEAWAY IS OVER.
 STAYED TUNED FOR MORE FUN GIVEAWAYS COMING SOON.

-Ways to enter: -Pin a picture from this post to one of your Pinterest boards.
+Ways to enter: -Sign up for my email newsletter (you get my Healing For Mothers ebook free when you do!).
+Reply with a comment below telling me you did. -Pin a picture from this post to one of your Pinterest boards.
 Each photo can be a seperate entry-all photos can be pinned if you want.
 Reply with a comment below with a link to each of your pins (seperate comment for each pin please).
 Giveaway will run till February 13 at 12p EST. One winner will be randomly picked via Random.org and personally emailed.
 The winner will have 48 hours to respond, or I will pick another winner.
 You can read my full policy page here.